-- Children enrolled in hawk-i are not eligible under the VFC Program since the hawk-i Program is a full coverage insurance plan.
-Children enrolled in hawk-i must be vaccinated with private purchased vaccine. - Children enrolled in hawk-i are members of the MCO's serving Medicaid patients.
-MCO member ID cards for hawk-i patients appear similar to Medicaid with the exception of the hawk-i name and or logo which replaces the IA Health Link logo (Appendix 7).
-Children presenting a hawk-i MCO member ID card are NOT eligible for VFC vaccine.
+- Children enrolled in Healthy and Well Kids in Iowa (Hawki) are not eligible under the VFC Program since the Hawki Program is a full coverage insurance plan.
+Children enrolled in Hawki must be vaccinated with private purchased vaccine. - Children enrolled in Hawki are members of the MCO's serving Medicaid patients.
+MCO member ID cards for Hawki patients appear similar to Medicaid with the exception of the Hawki name and or logo which replaces the IA Health Link logo (Appendix 7).
+Children presenting a Hawki MCO member ID card are NOT eligible for VFC vaccine.

 Children receiving vaccines at a local public health agency cannot automatically be considered VFC eligible.
 Children must be screened for eligibility, and VFC vaccine can be administered only to VFC-eligible children.
-VFC-eligible children, regardless of their state of residence, may be seen at Iowa VFC enrolled provider sites and receive vaccine provided by the Iowa VFC Program.
+VFC-eligible children, regardless of the state of residence, may be seen at lowa VFC enrolled provider sites and receive vaccine provided by the lowa VFC Program.
 Providers vaccinating Medicaid-enrolled children from another state must enroll as a Medicaid provider in that state to bill for a vaccine administration fee and/or office visit fee.

 Refugees, immigrants, foreign-exchange students, and undocumented immigrants must be screened for VFC eligibility.
-If the individual does not have insurance or are Medicaid enrolled they should be vaccinated with VFC vaccine.
+If the individual does not have insurance or are Medicaid enrolled the child is considered VFC eligible.